 Kate is also responsible for financial records, managing employees, and marketing.
 Additionally, Kate completed two conservation projects in the last year; stream bank restoration and wetland preservation along the Edwards River.

 Kate and her husband, Jason Danner, live in Aledo, Illinois.
 Jason has a field drainage tiling and excavation business.
-Kate and Jason help each other in each of their businesses.
-They are growing both of their businesses together.
-Kate and Jason are involved with the Mercer County Farm Bureau Young Leaders.
-Kate served on U.S. Senator Mark Kirk’s Agriculture Advisory Committee and is currently on a federal advisory committee for USDA’s Beginning Farmers and Ranchers.
+Kate and Jason help each other grow their businesses together.
+Kate and Jason are also involved with the Mercer County Farm Bureau Young Leaders.
+Kate served on U.S. Senator Mark Kirk’s Agriculture Advisory Committee and served on a federal advisory committee for USDA’s Beginning Farmers and Ranchers.
+She is currently the Vice Chair of the National Corn Growers Association Production Technology Access Action Team.